Changes to Default Behavior in Prisma Access Agent

 Review the changes to default behavior in Prism Access Agent 25.4.

-Default Behavior Changes for Enhanced Anti-Tamper Protection
+Changes in Default Behavior for Enhanced Anti-Tamper Protection

 The enhanced anti-tamper protection introduces several changes to default behavior that affect how administrators configure and users interact with protected Prisma Access Agents.
 These changes apply only to Strata Cloud Manager Managed Prisma Access.
 Panorama Managed Prisma Access and NGFW still use the previous anti-tamper implementation.